What kinds of electric car motors are the most popular for conversions?

 The biggest drawback with permanent magnet DC motors?
 They're noisier.
 Like all brushed DC motors, the brushes generate electrical radio interference.
 But unlike other types of brushed electric motors used in electric cars, like the series wound DC motors above, which have windings which provide natural filtering of electrical noise, the PM motors have no natural filtering effect in their design...so they're noisy.

 Most of the EVs with Permanent Magnet DC motors you find in the EV Photo Album belong to "small-ticket" EVs: bikes, motorcycles, scooters, and the like.

-Third most popular electric car motors, but if all motors cost the same, I think these would be the hands-down winner.
+Third most popular electric car motors for conversions, but if all motors cost the same, I think these would be the hands-down winner.
 Why?
 Because they're better.
 (There, yes, I said it.
-I took a stand; )
+I took a stand: )

 This motor uses the same batteries the DC motor does; a DC power source.
 The difference is that an inverter takes the place of the controller you see in DC drive systems.
 The system overall is a bit more expensive, primarily because of these sophisticated inverters...but you get your money's worth.

 I'm very enthusiastic about these, it's no secret (check out my Best EV Motor Yet pick)!
 Why?

 All these things add up to an electric car that's considerably more like the familiar gas-gobbler's performance.